CVE-2026-40394: CWE-670 Always-Incorrect Control Flow Implementation in varnish-software Varnish Cache

 Potential Impact

-The vulnerability can cause a denial of service by crashing the Varnish Cache daemon due to workspace overflow during HTTP/2 session upgrades.
-This results in service disruption but does not impact confidentiality or integrity.
-There are no known exploits in the wild at this time.
+The vulnerability can cause a denial of service condition by crashing the Varnish Cache daemon due to workspace overflow during HTTP/2 session upgrades with specific prefetched data amounts.
+There is no impact on confidentiality or integrity, and no known exploits are reported in the wild.
+The CVSS score is 4.0 (medium severity), reflecting a network attack vector with high attack complexity but no privileges or user interaction required.

 Mitigation Recommendations